Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 From the GAS observations, we derive the NH$_3$ velocity dispersion, $\sigma_{\mathrm{NH}_3}$, and the gas kinetic temperature, $T_\mathrm{kin}$ (Figs.\ \ref{fig:L1688_TpeakTkin} to \ref{fig:B18_VlsrSigma}; see \S\ref{sec:data_GAS_fitting} for details).
-Assuming that the NH$_3$ linewidth is a result of the thermal and non-thermal motions of the NH$_3$ particles along the line of sight, we can estimate the non-thermal component, $\sigma_\mathrm{NT}$:

-where $\sigma_{\mathrm{T,NH}_3}$ is the thermal component of the NH$_3$ velocity dispersion, which is a function of the kinetic temperature, $T_\mathrm{kin}$, the Boltzmann constant, $k_\mathrm{B}$, and the molecular weight of the species under discussion---in this case NH$_3$, $m_{\mathrm{NH}_3}$.
-Assuming that the bulk molecular component is in thermal equilibrium with the NH$_3$ component and has the same kinetic temperature and assuming also that the non-thermal component of the velocity dispersion is independent of the chemical species observed, we can estimate a \textit{total velocity dispersion}, $\sigma_\mathrm{tot}$, from the thermal component, $\sigma_\mathrm{T}$, and the non-thermal (turbulent) component, $\sigma_\mathrm{NT}$:
+Assuming that the bulk molecular component is in thermal equilibrium with the NH$_3$ component and assuming also that the non-thermal component of the velocity dispersion is independent of the chemical species observed, we can estimate a \textit{total velocity dispersion}, $\sigma_\mathrm{tot}$, from the thermal component, $\sigma_\mathrm{T}$, and the non-thermal (turbulent) component, $\sigma_\mathrm{NT}$: